flant/shell-operator/HOOKS.md

 - `watchEvent` — the list of monitored events (Added, Modified, Deleted).
 By default all events will be monitored.
 Docs: [Using API](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta).

 - `nameSelector` — selector of objects by their name.
-If this selector is not set, then all objects of specified kind are selected.
+If this selector is not set, then all objects of specified kind are monitored.

 - `labelSelector` — [standard](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#labelselector-v1-meta) selector of objects by labels (examples [of use](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels)).
-  If the selector is not set, then all objects are selected.
+  If the selector is not set, then all objects of specified kind are monitored.

 - `fieldSelector` — selector of objects by their fields, works like `--field-selector=''` flag of `kubectl`.
 Due to limits of API, supported operators are Equals (or `=`, `==`) and NotEquals (or `!=`) and all expressions are combined with AND.
 Note that fieldSelector with 'metadata.name' field is mutually exclusive with nameSelector.

-- `namespace` — a filter to choose namespaces.
+- `namespace` — a filters to choose namespaces.
 If omitted, then the events from all namespaces will be monitored.

-Currently supported only `nameSelector` filter which can monitor event from particular list of namespaces.
+- `namespace.nameSelector` — this filter can be used to monitor events from objects in a particular list of namespaces.

+- `namespace.labelSelector` — this filter works like `labelSelector` but for namespaces and Shell-operator dynamically subscribes to events from matched namespaces.

 - `jqFilter` —  an optional parameter that specifies additional event filtering with [jq syntax](https://stedolan.github.io/jq/manual/).
 The hook will be triggered only when the properties of an object are changed after the filter is applied.
 See example [102-monitor-namespaces](examples/102-monitor-namespaces).